Chris-Johnston/Chris-Johnston.github.io/_posts/2020-08-08-harddrive-recovery.md

 The alternative that Costco offers is a Photo USB, which is just a flash drive with your files.
 I found that these files seemed like they were of the original quality, but they still aren't the Camera RAWs that I really wanted.
 I paid $10 for the flash drive anyways.

+# Trying it again

+After a year of trying to scrape together my missing files, I realized that I wasn't too happy with the results.

+I wanted to try it again.

+## Replacing the TVS diode?

+I didn't fully understand the purpose of the TVS diode, and so I figured, why not get a new one and replace the one that went bad?

+This did not work.
+Still dead.

+## Attempting a BIOS Swap

+The other common approach that I've seen recommended is to perform a BIOS swap of the controller boards.

+Modern hard drives are calibrated for the physical hardware that needs to spin and move around.
+You cannot just swap a controller board from a working hard drive onto a non-working hard drive without modification, because without this calibration, bad things could happen.

+You *can* swap the BIOS chip of one controller board to another.
+And it _should_ just work?

+I found some (sketchy looking but apparently reputable) sites that will happily sell you matching donor boards for hard drives, and give you everything you need to do it.
+Given that I knew I had a power issue, I decided to give this a go.

+My concern was that these drives were overvolted for a while, not an instant but weeks straight.
+If the BIOS chip were impacted, then it's back to a paperweight.

+I tried it with one of my drives.
+No dice.
+In hindsight, I think that I may have screwed up when de-soldering the donor board's BIOS chip, and screwed up a pad on the PCB.

+When I plugged in the franken-drive\*, it didn't spin.
+Because my drives were in a RAID 1, I decided to try again with the other drive.

+<small>\* Dr. Frankendrive's monster doesn't have the same ring to it.</small>

+On this second drive, I again screwed up the desoldering process, and burnt off a pad on the donor PCB.
+(This turned out to be a good thing.)
+There goes another $50.

+Luckily, I could repeat this process with another PCB, since I hadn't touched the dead PCB.

+## One last thing...

+It's a good thing that I started with the donor PCB first.

+Frustrated with those previous results, and after seeing a video in my YouTube feed about performing a TVS diode fix, I decided that I should check this one more time with the dead board.

+Of course, I've put in the new diodes by now, so those were fine.
+But one aspect that I had not realized was that I wasn't checking the **right** 0 ohm resistors.

+And it turns out, I should have done that a long time ago.
+There were a few on this PCB, and two that I didn't recognize as 0 ohm resistors, because they were marked with a "T" in the silkscreen.
+When I checked both (one for 5v and one for 12v), one read nearly 0 ohms and the other was an open circuit.

+### Please work, please work, please work, please work...

+Because this resistor was open, the 12V circuit wasn't getting any power.
+I bridged a blob of solder over this component.
+(Effectively the same as putting a nail in a fusebox.)

+Once I powered on the drive... it started to spin!
+SUCCESS!

+After a whole year of trying, this drive is alive again.
+Luckily it was a RAID1, so that other drive doesn't really matter in this case.

+# Backing up these files as fast as I can

+Wow, my drive is back!
+Now, how can I get those precious bits off of this spinning rust before the drive breaks?
+I don't anticipate it breaking, but I've also removed any sort of voltage protection from the drive.
+It's not safe to use anymore.

+At first, I tried plugging the drive into Windows.
+As soon as it mounted the disk, it asked me to format all 5 of the partitions.
+Nope, clearly that won't do!

+Then, I tried CloneZilla.
+I wanted to create a full image of the disk, with all of the partitions, so that I could recover everything intact.
+This didn't work out, because it turned out that my USB hard drive was just slightly smaller than the image size, and so it ran out of space.
+I found this out after running it for over 24 hours straight.
+Waiting that long was agony.

+And finally, I just tried mounting the drive on Linux.
+For some driver related reason, my laptop on Ubuntu 18.04 was not cooperating, and so I had to stick to my desktop.

+Using both `mdadm` and the LVM2 cli tools (`vgchange`), I was able to mount the RAID1 partition and the LVM 2 partition contained within it.
+Using just a USB drive enclosure is slow, it took about 20 hours to copy all of the files off.
+But I could finally unearth the files that I had lost for a whole year!

+# The Takeaways

+This was still an expensive lesson, but could have gone much worse.
+And so I have some actionable takeaways that I encourage for anyone reading this.

+## I was very lucky

+I was very lucky do have performed these actions in this specific order, and to have a drive that still works at the end.
+I saved a bit of change, but if there were anything of serious value on those drives, I should have just left it for the professionals.

+(I mean, pictures of dogs are very valuable.)

+## Double check and label wall warts and power bricks

+Always double check the power properties of power bricks, even if they fit with the same connector.

+This caused all of my issues, because an identical connector to another had twice the voltage.
+This was a very dumb mistake.

+As a bonus, I've picked up a labelmaker which has been super useful for this.
+As soon as I buy a new device with a power brick, I label what it's for exactly, to prevent this from happening again.

+## Backups, backups, backups

+3 copies of your data.
+2 copies on different storage media.
+1 copy located offsite.

+If my backup were up to date, I wouldn't have had to deal with these broken drives.

+A RAID 1 does handle a single drive mechanical failure, but does nothing if both drives fail at the same time.

+## What I'm doing about this

+As I write this, I'm actually still copying data off.

+The action that I've taken from this includes methods I've mentioned before, including labelling my power adapters and being very careful about matching them to devices.

+In addition, I now have two USB 4TB backup drives, which I keep in sync manually every month, or whenever I add some new data to the NAS.

+To satisfy the offsite rule, I've been backing up my data to Azure Blob Storage using rclone, which is a CLI tool that can copy data to and from all sorts of places.
+(Encrypted too!)
+The Archival tier is cheap enough.

+It's also important to audit these methods as well.
+Can I _actually_ retrieve this data without relying on something else?

+# Wrapping up

+This experience sucked.
+I'm happy to get my data back, but having my photos stuck in limbo for a year and a half was miserable.

+I rate "nuking your hard drives" a 0/10.